Anabela Braz Pires: 2006–present: Música no Coração, Jesus Cristo Superstar and Amor Sem Barreiras

-In 2006, Anabela and popular singer Lúcia Moniz took turns playing the part of Maria von Trapp in Música no Coração (roughly translated as Music in the Heart), the Portuguese production of The Sound of Music at the Teatro Politeama in Lisbon.
+In 2006 Anabela and popular singer Lúcia Moniz took turns playing the part of Maria von Trapp in Música no Coração (roughly translated as Music in the Heart), the Portuguese production of The Sound of Music at the Teatro Politeama in Lisbon.
 This was a continuation of Anabela's working relationship with La Féria, as he directed the production.

-In December 2007, the show was taken on the road to Porto, where Anabela reprised her role at the Teatro Rivoli with Wanda Stuart.
+In December 2007 the show was taken on the road to Porto, where Anabela reprised her role at the Teatro Rivoli with Wanda Stuart.
 The musical celebrated its 500th show in Portugal in April 2008 and finished its run on 4 May 2008.

-Taking a break of less than a month, Anabela returned to the stage on 30 May 2008 at the Teatro Politeama, in Lisbon, working again with La Féria.
+Taking a break of less than a month Anabela returned to the stage on 30 May 2008 at the Teatro Politeama, in Lisbon, working again with La Féria.
 She stepped into the role of Mary Magdalene in Jesus Cristo Superstar, the Lisbon production of Jesus Christ Superstar, taking over the part from Sara Lima.
 For the entire month of August 2008, Anabela and the entire company performed the musical in Portimão, in the Algarve.

-As of 28 November 2008, she is participating in La Féria's newest musical production, Amor Sem Barreiras, the Portuguese adaptation of West Side Story, at Lisbon's Politeama.
+In 28 November 2008 she participated in La Féria's newest musical production, Amor Sem Barreiras, the Portuguese adaptation of West Side Story, at Lisbon's Politeama.
 Anabela plays the role of Anita, the sensual and confident woman whose boyfriend is the leader of the Sharks, a gang composed by the first generation of Americans from Puerto Rico.
 Again, her part is performed in turns with Lúcia Moniz.
 Talking about her character, Anabela confessed it is her "career's greatest challenge.
 Completely different from what I have been doing so far."
 She further explains that "the attitude, poise and voice are very distinct from mine and clash with the roles of young innocent girl that I am used to performing."

 Dubbing

 In addition to being a recording artist and stage actress, Anabela is also known for her dubbing work as a singing voice.
-For Disney she was the singing voices for Ariel in "The Little Mermaid," the title character in "Mulan" and Rapunzel in "Tangled."
-In addition to her Disney voices, she was the singing voice for Kayley in "The Quest for Camelot" for Warner Bros. and the singing voice for Miriam in "The Prince of Egypt" for DreamWorks.
+For Disney she was the singing voices for Ariel in The Little Mermaid, the title character in Mulan and Rapunzel in Tangled.
+In addition to her Disney voices, she was the singing voice for Kayley in The Quest for Camelot for Warner Bros. and the singing voice for Miriam in The Prince of Egypt for DreamWorks.